CivicTechWR/WRvotes/README-classificatons.md

 Reducing Duplicates
 -------------------

-- When an event, questionnaire, etc applies to multiple positions use the most general position (if there is one) or list the applicable positions if there is not.
+There are two options to deal with events, questionnaires, articles, etc that apply to many positions.

+If it is not important that this event be listed for every single race (eg mayor and ward councillors) then list the position that is the most general position.

 For example, articles about all of Cambridge can be tagged "Cambridge-Maypr" and articles about all of Waterloo Region can be tagged "Regional-Chair"

-- All-candidates events should be tagged with all relevant positions, however.
+If it is important that this event be listed in all races (most all-candidates meetings, probably most questionnaires) then you can use an alias.
+Each position has a list of applicable aliases in `position-tags.csv` , and you can use one of them.

-- The Election-Info tag is strictly for information about the election
+Note that the Election-Info tag is strictly for information about the election.

 Events